magit/emacsql/README.md

 # EmacSQL

-EmacSQL is a high-level Emacs Lisp front-end for SQLite (primarily), PostgreSQL, MySQL, and potentially other SQL databases.
+EmacSQL is a high-level Emacs Lisp front-end for SQLite.

+PostgreSQL and MySQL are also supported, but use of these connectors is not recommended.

 Any [readable lisp value][readable] can be stored as a value in EmacSQL, including numbers, strings, symbols, lists, vectors, and closures.
 EmacSQL has no concept of "TEXT" values; it's all just lisp objects.
 The lisp object `nil` corresponds 1:1 with `NULL` in the database.

-On MELPA, each back-end is provided as a separate package, suffixed with the database name.
-In the case of `emacsql-sqlite`, on first use EmacSQL will attempt to find a C compiler and use it to compile a custom native binary for communicating with a SQLite database.

 Requires Emacs 25 or later.